Why hire a doula? What does a doula do and NOT do?

 First, remember the most important “thing” a doula brings to a birth is not in her bag — it’s herself!
 My mind, heart, and hands are my primary support tools; they cannot be bought in a store!

 That said, I will also bring a magical bag full of feel-goods!
 During pregnancy, we will discuss your favorite methods of increasing oxytocin and managing big sensations.
-I can bring various items that might include counter-pressure/massage tools, energy-boosters, Rebozo, aromatherapy oils, birth/peanut ball, ambiance-setters, camera for non-professional supplementary photos, etc. I can also keep track of progress with a contraction timer.
+I can bring various items that might include counter-pressure/massage tools, energy-boosters, Rebozo, aromatherapy oils, birth/peanut ball, ambiance-setters, camera for non-professional supplementary photos, etc. I can also keep track of progress with a contraction timer so YOU can avoid the labor math.

 At what point in pregnancy should I hire a doula?